 The overarching goal of the second-year program is to prepare students for study abroad alongside native speakers of Spanish.
 This preparation is realized through increasing focus on presentational discourse, with emphasis on academic and professional registers of the language.

-As in the first year of Spanish study, program objectives revolve around three key axes:
+As in the first year of Spanish study, program objectives revolve around three key axes, but in the second year the emphasis shifts from interpersonal to presentational language:

 Interacting with others with, e.g.,